minblock/compute/doc/init.md

 Copy computed.init to /etc/init.d/computed.
 Test by running `service computed start`.

-Using this script, you can adjust the path and flags to the computed program by setting the COMPUTED and FLAGS environment variables in the file /etc/sysconfig/computed.
+Using this script, you can adjust the path and flags to the computed program by setting the PUTEzD and FLAGS environment variables in the file /etc/sysconfig/computed.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X